Idzumikatsu/crm/docs/KUBERNETES_DESIGN.md

 - Each pod uses its own ServiceAccount with tokens disabled by default.
 - Stateful services such as PostgreSQL and RabbitMQ request dedicated CPU and memory resources to ensure reliable performance.
+- Application pods define liveness and readiness probes so Kubernetes can quickly detect and replace unhealthy instances.

 ## Services